lakshmi2812/UNIX_shell_scripting/README.md

 Let us say that we have two files - fruits1.txt and fruits2.txt, and we want to find the lines that are different in the files.
 We can do so using the example below:
 Example: Type ```diff fruits1.txt fruits2.txt``` will output the unique lines in fruits1.txt followed by the unique line in fruits2.txt.\

+**Checksum**
+The ```cksum``` command produces a checksum for a given file.
+The same checksum will be produced for a file if it is intact.
+This way, we can check to see if the file is intact or corrupted.
+Example: ```cksum a.txt``` produces a checksum for the file.
+This command also outputs the file size in bytes.\